oracc/oracc-rest/README.md

 ---

-## Additional infor for querying the Flask API
+## Additional info for querying the Flask API

 ### Calling the Flask API endpoints to retrieve data from Elasticsearch